chooie/test-driven-clj-cljs/NOTES.md

 # Notes
 ## TODOs
-- SPA supporting frontend routing
+- Get frontend routing under test
-  - Home page component
-  - About component
-- Loading a url renders the correct page on the frontend

 ## TODO on current task
-- Choose a frontend library
-  - Reagent
-  - Reframe
+- Make sure each component is passing in state as parameters
+- Using Karma, create a component and simulate clicks on it